ted-ncg/labs/spend-money.md

 ### Link to the Spend Money Page
 1. Add a link to `/withdraw/{id}` from the Account view page.
-   The raw HTML is:
+   The raw HTML would be:

    ```html
    <br/>
    Want to: <a href="#">Spend Money?</a>
    ```
-   You will need to add the appropriate `th` tag.
+   So you will need to add the appropriate `th` tag using what you've learned previously about `href`s.

 ### Create the Spend Money Page

-1. Add a new HTML page, named `withdraw.html` with a form that let's us spend (withdraw) money.
+1. Add a new HTML page, named `withdraw.html` with a form that let's us spend (withdraw) money from an account.

   ```html
   <!DOCTYPE html>